j-oshi/Web-scrapper---python/README.md

 - Click the 'run scrapper' button to execute the process and generate scrap data file.

 ## Limits
 A maximum of three scrap forms are allowed.
-Each form in the process can scrap a different page in series by using the single type.
+Each form in the process can scrap a different page in series by using the single type.<br>
+single . single . single <br >
 The forms can also be chained linked to perform three level scrapping (i.e., scrap child of child pages).
-Made possible by using a single form with multipages. single -> multi -> multi
+Made possible by using a single form with multipages.<br >
+single -> multi -> multi